johnathan-convertino-afrl/bus_1553/README.md

   *   ADDRESS_WIDTH   - Width of the axi address bus
   *   CLOCK_SPEED     - This is the aclk frequency in Hz
   *   SAMPLE_RATE     - Rate of in which to sample the 1553 bus.
 Must be 2 MHz or more and less than aclk.
 This is in Hz.
-  *   BIT_SLICE_OFFSET- Adjust where the sample is taken from the input.
-  *   INVERT_DATA     - Invert all 1553 bits coming in and out.
-  *   SAMPLE_SELECT   - Adjust where in the array of samples to select a bit.

 ### REGISTERS